Monday to Friday

 Cost savings

-A company that wants to buy electric cars also wants to save on operating costs.
-With electric vehicles, maintenance costs are lower than with combustion engines.
-The propulsion mechanism is simpler on an electric car, and there are fewer parts.
-Energy costs are lower, and the cost of recharging the battery is less than a full tank of fuel.
+A company that wants to buy electric cars also wants to be able to make savings on its running costs.
+With electric vehicles, maintenance costs are lower than with internal combustion engines.
+The propulsion mechanism is simpler on an electric car and there are fewer parts.
+Energy costs are lower and the cost of recharging the battery is lower. battery is less than a full tank of fuel.

 Government subsidies also enable companies to reduce the purchase price of electric vehicles.